Paul Bartsch: Early life

-Bartsch emigrated with his parents to the U.S.A in 1880, first to Missouri and then to Burlington, Iowa.
+Bartsch emigrated with his parents to the United States in 1880, first to Missouri and then to Burlington, Iowa.
 As a child, he took up jobs in his spare time in several employments.
 He soon took an interest in nature, first by keeping a small menagerie at home, and during his high school years, collecting birds and preparing skins.
 He established a natural-history club in his home with a little museum and a workshop.
 By the time he went to the University of Iowa in 1893, he had collected 2,000 skins.

-Among his professors at the university were the University of Iowa were the geologist Samuel Calvin, botanists Thomas H. Macbride and Bohumil Shimek, and the zoologist Charles C. Nutting.
-He graduated from the university with a B.S. in 1896, and M.S. in 1899, and PhD in 1905.
+Among Bartsch′s professors at the university were the geologist Samuel Calvin, the botanists Thomas H. Macbride and Bohumil Shimek, and the zoologist Charles C. Nutting.
+He graduated from the university with a Bachelor of Science degree in 1896, a Master of Science degree in 1899, and a PhD in 1905.

+Career

-In 1896 he was invited by William H. Dall to the Smithsonian Institution in Washington to serve as his assistant in the Division of Mollusks.
+In 1896 Bartsch was invited by William H. Dall to the Smithsonian Institution in Washington, D.C., to serve as his assistant in the Division of Mollusks.
 At that time, Bartsch knew little about mollusks and expected more to make ornithology his life work.